tleunen/eslint-import-resolver-babel-module/README.md

 ```
 "settings": {
   "import/resolver": {
-    "babel-module-alias": {}
+    "babel-module": {}
   }
 }
 ```

-And see [babel-plugin-module-alias][module-alias] to know how to configure your aliases.
+And see [babel-plugin-module-resolver][babel-plugin-module-resolver] to know how to configure your aliases.

 ### Example